core-wg/senml-spec/draft-jennings-core-senml-02.md

 # Acknowledgement

-We would like to thank Lisa Dusseault, Joe Hildebrand, Lyndsay Campbell, Martin Thomson, John Klensin, Bjoern Hoehrmann, and Carsten Bormann for their review comments.
+We would like to thank Lisa Dusseault, Joe Hildebrand, Lyndsay Campbell, Martin Thomson, John Klensin, Bjoern Hoehrmann, Carsten Bormann, and Christian Amsuess for their review comments.

 The CBOR Representation text was contributed by Carsten Bormann.